Scthe/scthe.github.io/content/blog/2023-12-17-vulkan-resources/vulkan-resources.md

 There are a few other possible [usages](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkImageUsageFlagBits.html).
 This field is a mask, you can `OR` different values.
 Missing `usage` flags will be communicated by Vulkan validation layers.

 You may ask, if we cannot write from CPU to an image with `VK_IMAGE_TILING_OPTIMAL` tiling, how are we to upload 3D object's textures?
-The answer is same as for `VkBuffers` - by using temporary staging image that has `VK_IMAGE_TILING_LINEAR`.
-It's also common to use staging **buffer** instead.
+The answer is the same as for `VkBuffers`.
+Use a temporary staging image that has `VK_IMAGE_TILING_LINEAR`.
+It's also common to use a staging buffer instead.

 ```rust